ec-intaros/opendap-xarray-use-cases/README.md

 # 2) **Test1 DAP - OPeNDAP Xarray use cases**
 This Notebook provides an overview, as well as practical examples, for online access and analysis of NetCDF data files holding CTD data acquisition.
-It loads server-side filtered data structures in memory into optimized Python xarray structures and performs the plotting of the retrieved variables.
+It loads server-side filtered data structures in memory, into optimized Python xarray structures, and performs the plotting of the retrieved variables.

-The first steps are to specify the data source (hyrax or thredds) available on the iAOS Cloud Platform’s Data Agency, and perform the retrieval of the DDS information (following the same approach described in the REF notebook).
+The first steps are to specify the CTD data source with the same target as done in the REF Notebook, for example the HYRAX server or the THREDDS DATA SERVER available on the iAOS Cloud Platform’s Data Agency, or else directly an operational OPeNDAP server, and perform the retrieval of the DDS information (following the same approach described in the REF notebook).

 ## Exploratory Data Analysis
 This is the same as the *Exploratory Data Analysis* section in the REF Notebook.